-The full Stormwater Pollution Prevention Plan (SWPPP) has been updated since the 2013 SEIS pursuant to the Phase II regulations under General Permit (GP 0-15-002) as required by the New York State Department of Environmental Conservation (NYSDEC).
-The potential impacts relating to stormwater management have not changed significantly since the 2013 SEIS due to the Project Refinements.
+The full Stormwater Pollution Prevention Plan (SWPPP) has been updated by the Applicant's engineer since the 2013 SEIS pursuant to the Phase II regulations under General Permit (GP 0-15-002) as required by the New York State Department of Environmental Conservation (NYSDEC).
+The Applicant believes that potential impacts relating to stormwater management have not changed significantly since the 2013 SEIS due to the Project Refinements.
 The updated SWPPP reflects the Project Refinements relative to stormwater management, including the elimination of the secondary emergency access, and new West Road Alternative.